MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-table-security-roles.md

 ## Permissions

-You must be either a Table Admin on the specific table or a Database Admin to run these commands.
-For more information, see [role-based access control](access-control/role-based-access-control.md).
+You must have at least [Table Admin](access-control/role-based-access-control.md) permissions to run these commands.

 ## Table level security roles